-EastGate provides Shipbroking services covering all aspects of the Dry Bulk space, including Chartering, Projects and S&P. Based in Athens, it has set routes in one of the largest shipowning nations in the world and has managed to become a gate which connects the Greek shipping fraternity with international players.
+EastGate provides Shipbroking services covering all aspects of the Dry Bulk space, including Chartering, Projects and S&P. Based in Athens, it has put down roots in one of the largest shipowning nations in the world and has managed to become a gate which connects the Greek shipping fraternity with international players.
 Our diversified clientele relies on our international experience and accountability and trusts our driven team with its portfolio.

 Our strong ties within the shipping community worldwide have shaped the Company’s character to an exotic blend of East and West.

 We operate round the clock to offer first class service and worldwide coverage.
 We adopt traditional Shipbroking practices enriched with entrepreneurial acumen.

 read us &